Google Unveils Android XR Smart Glasses with Gemini AI

 Real-world Use Cases

-If we talk about the demonstration, on stage, Google demonstrated everyday scenarios such as messaging friends, making appointments, getting turn-by-turn directions, and capturing photos without even touching a phone.
+If we talk about the demonstration, on stage, Google demonstrated everyday scenarios such as messaging friends on the Android XR Smart Glasses.
+For instance, making appointments, getting turn-by-turn directions, and capturing photos without even touching a phone.

 Moreover, one of the most striking demos was live, two-way language translation, with the glasses effectively providing real-world subtitles between speakers of different languages.